nb1400132-hash/discord-anti-nuke-bot/nb1400132-hash/discord-anti-nuke-bot/README.md

 - Detects bot additions and tracks who added them
 - Identifies dangerous permission grants (administrator, ban, kick, etc.)

+### 🔄 Advanced Revert System
+- **Auto-Restore Channels**: Recreates deleted channels with original permissions, position, and settings
+- **Auto-Delete Unauthorized Channels**: Removes channels created by nukers
+- **Auto-Restore Roles**: Recreates deleted roles with original permissions, color, and position
+- **Auto-Delete Unauthorized Roles**: Removes roles created by nukers
+- **Auto-Unban**: Unbans members who were banned by nukers exceeding limits
+- **Server Settings Revert**: Restores server name and vanity URL changes
+- **State Caching**: Automatically caches all channels and roles every 5 minutes for accurate restoration
+- **Higher-Role Protection**: Even if a bot/user has higher roles than the anti-nuke bot, it will still revert their destructive actions (channel/role deletion) to buy time for the owner

 ## Commands

 All commands use Discord's slash command system for a modern, user-friendly experience.